jordan-yee/principles/kakoune-plugins.md

 directional bindings such as Vi's `hjkl`. `h` and `l` are indeed placed on the apropriate sides, but `j` and `k` are learned associations.

-**Pnuemonics** refers to associating a command with the initial letter of the command's name to make it easier to remember.
+**Mnemonics** refers to associating a command with the initial letter of the command's name to make it easier to remember.
 There is a lot to remember when using any decent text editor, so making a command easier to remember is a good thing.
 However, prioritizing pnuemonic bindings will result in some clunky key